Bobby 'Slick' Leonard, 88, Pacers Hall of Fame coach, dies - WTMJ

 “He was our biggest fan and our most loving critic, and he personified Pacers basketball for generations of Hoosier families.
 Most importantly, though, Slick and (his wife) Nancy are our family, and his passing leaves an unfillable void in the hearts of everyone associated with this organization.”

-In 1977, the folksy Leonard and his wife helped organize a telethon that saved a franchise facing financial rui after moving from the ABA to the NBA.
+He and his wife helped organized a telethon in 1977 to save the franchise, which was facing financial hardship after being one of the few ABA teams to join the NBA following the merger.

-He was let go after the 1979-80 season, failing to post a winning in the Pacers’ first four NBA seasons.
+In 1985, he became the Pacers color commentator on television broadcasts and later moved into the radio booth where he coined his trademark phrase “Boom, Baby!” when Pacers players made 3-pointers.

-But he re-emerged as the color commentator on Pacers television broadcasts in 1985.
-He later moved into the radio booth where the plain-talking, storytelling Leonard coined his trademark phrase “Boom, Baby!” whenever Pacers players made 3-pointers.
+“He was the best coach that I ever played for in last shot, pressure situations,” Hall of Fame player George McGinnis said recently.
+“In the seventh game, he would change the entire offense.
+It was genius.
+I think that’s why if you look at the Pacers, they won all three championships, I believe, in seventh games on the road.”

 Leonard was inducted into the Naismith Memorial Basketball Hall of Fame inductee in 2014.
 He’s also a member of the Indiana Basketball Hall of Fame and the Indiana Sports Writers and Broadcasters Hall of Fame and was the first person inducted into the Indiana University Sports Hall of Fame.